l33tn00b/proxmox/README.md

 Some more learning on the way:
 - change keyboard layout
   - Debian doc says ```dpkg-reconfigure keyboard-configuration``` and ```service reload keyboard-configuration```.
 Insufficient.
 Must call ```setupcon``` after.

+# Using Intel QT87 Board
+Switched boards, saw a reduction in idle power from those 43 Watts (MSI H81 board) to 39 Watts.
+Guess what, had to re-install the UEFI boot code.